Updating the SiD Detector concept: Machine Detector Interface

 The main background at the ILC is due to beam-beam interaction.
 The choice of machine parameters has a big impact on the \SID design, it e.g. determines the beam-pipe radius (see Figure~\ref{fig:fig_beamenvelopes}) and also has a big impact on the electronics design and in particular on the amount of front-end buffers necessary.

-Future studies in this area include \begin{itemize} \item Revisit the beam background studies with the latest beam parameters. \item Radiation damage studies in Beamcal \item Robustness of the final quad apertures to synchrotron radiation caused by less than optimal beam emittance or beam tails or beam jitter, especially as the machine starts up \end{itemize}
+Future studies in this area require to visit the beam background studies with the latest beam parameters and to conduct radiation damage studies for all the components close to the beam pipe.